Best yoghurt in the UK reviewed

 Aldi Brooklea Authentic Greek yoghurt

-Aldi Brooklea Authentic Greek yoghurt is another good value yoghurt made in Greece.
+Aldi Brooklea Authentic Greek yoghurt is another delicious, and good value, traditional yoghurt made in Greece.

 It contains milk, cream and live cultures.
 Strictly speaking, cream is not a traditional ingredient in strained Greek yoghurts though.